marcelfranke/sqlserverkonferenz/README.md

 # SQL Konferenz

-In this repository I share my talks and code from my sessions at the SQL Server Konferenz (https://sqlkonferenz.de)
+In this repository I share my talks and code from my sessions at the SQL Konferenz (https://sqlkonferenz.de)

 [2024](/2024): Fabric and Databricks - better together